nikhilkanta2303/Alpha/README.md

 6. 'amazon' --> 'enter the product name or category'
 7. It has an in built COMPUTING INTELLIGENCE Engine Api - WolpframAlpha, which help to answer any academic, knowledge queries. like :
-      -value of pi
+* value of pi
-      -who is the president of us
+* who is the president of us
-      -who is abdul kalam
+* who is abdul kalam
-      -where is tajmahal
+* where is tajmahal
-      -any calculation
+* any calculation
-      -any general knowledge question
+* any general knowledge question
-    * it is like a mini encyclopedia *
+* it is like a mini encyclopedia
 9. 'yt' or 'youtube' --> 'enter the keyword related to content in youtube'
 10. 'song' --> 'enter the song or movie name to redirect to that song page'
 11. Alpha has a live time widget with seconds timer on the home page